greko-guevara/greko-guevara.github.io/index.md

 My academic and professional work focuses on improving agricultural productivity through efficient water use, system design, and data-driven decision making.

-I am currently starting a **PhD in Soil Physics**, with research interests in soil–water processes, hydraulic behavior, and climate–production interactions.

 ---

 ## Core Areas of Expertise